Weight Gain for Athletes: 10 Helpful Tips

 Following a workout or competition, athletes should take time to refuel their bodies.
 After activity, there are three key areas athletes should focus on to support their recovery nutrition needs.

-Athletes should keep snacks available in their gym bag that they can enjoy following a workout or competition.
+Athletes should keep snacks available in their backpacks and gym bags that they can enjoy following a workout or competition.

 Athletes can then follow-up their recovery nutrition snack with a well-balanced post-game meal in the next couple of hours.